 Currently, internships are open internationally to women (cis and trans), trans men, and genderqueer people.
 Additionally, they are open to residents and nationals of the United States of any gender who are Black/African American, Hispanic/Latin@, American Indian, Alaska Native, Native Hawaiian, or Pacific Islander.
 We are planning to expand the program to more participants from underrepresented backgrounds in the future.

-Free and open source software organizations and supporting companies are invited to express interest in offering internships or sponsoring the program in the next round by August 22, 2016.
-Applications for the program will open on September 5 and the deadline for applying will be October 17.
+Free and open source software organizations and supporting companies are invited to express interest in offering internships or sponsoring the program in the next round by the end of August.
+Applications for the next round, which will have internship dates from early December to early March, will open in September and the deadline for applying will be in October.

 Software Freedom Conservancy provides organizational home for Outreachy.